minkphp/docs/guides/session.rst

 .. caution::

-    Although Mink does its best on removing browser differences between different browser emulators, it can't do much in some cases.
+    Although Mink does its best to remove differences between the different drivers, each driver has unique features and shortcomings.
 See the :ref:`driver-feature-support` to see which features are supported by each driver.

 Basic Browser Interaction
 -------------------------

-The first thing to do when using your session is to open a page with it.
+Now that your session is started, you'll want to open a page with it.
 Just after starting, the session is not on any page (in a real browser, you would on the ``about:blank`` page), and calling any other action is likely to fail.

 .. code-block:: php